 Lauren also believes that the way that Amazon’s HQ2 played out in her district is evidence of corporate money in politics.
 Many politicians who offered unconditional tax incentives to Amazon have accepted campaign donations from Amazon.
 These politicians are now citing 25,000 jobs lost for the district.
 Lauren believes that this is a false narrative.
 We do not know that the 25,000 jobs would have been local hires, or if Amazon would have brought 25,000 people to Long Island City and the surrounding areas to add additional stress to the skyrocketing cost of housing and the crumbling subway system.
 Would Amazon hire at least 50% women in management roles?
 Would the type of labor complaints against Amazon that have been publicized in the last years be an issue in Long Island City?
 Lauren believes politicians should have pushed for more answers as part of the negotiation, but instead, they offered a one-sided deal which benefitted Amazon, possibly at the cost of the constituents.
 Lauren will negotiate on behalf of her constituents, not on behalf of her campaign bank account as she accepts no corporate PAC money.

 Our healthcare system is broken, and much of our costs fund a middleman (private insurance companies) rather than actually helping save lives.
 The last thing someone who was laid off from a job should have to worry about is whether they will be able to pay their hospital bills.
 Receiving mental healthcare and addiction treatment should also be covered as part of this expanded Medicare.
-Research shows that the costs for receiving medical treatment will drop if more individuals have access to affordable, preventative treatment, and she believes our society will reap the benefits of addiction treatment through lowering demand for drug trafficking and decreasing instance of drug-related crime.
+Research shows that the costs for receiving medical treatment will drop as more individuals have access to affordable, preventative treatment, and she believes our society will reap the benefits of substance abuse disorder treatment through lowering demand for drug trafficking and decreasing instance of drug-related crime.

 Most of us are in this country as a result of immigration in our family.
 Lauren’s family is no different.
 Lauren stands with immigrants of all faiths, creeds and origins while supporting immigration reform with a path to citizenship, and endorses the Dream Act of 2017.